bretton/api-connectors/Cribnotes.md

 </html>
 ```

-The solution appears to be to use a `?` as follows
+A solution is to use `?` as follows:
 ```
 curl -s "http://localhost:4444/trade?/bucketed?symbol=XBTUSD"
 ```

-which returns the expected JSON as follows, with a long list:
+which returns the expected JSON list:
 ```
 [
   {